wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 etc. These store bursts are easy to predict and prefetch, since: (1) They access addresses with a regular pattern;
 (2) They often occur in bursts within a short time window.
 The paper therefore utilizes this property, and proposes a simple predictor architecture for performing store prefetches.

+The proposed architecture is as follows.
+Three more registers are added to the SB for prediction.
+The first register, the last store address register, tracks the address of the last store operation.
+The second register, the saturated counter register, is a 4-bit counter that tracks the status of the predictor.
+The last register, the store count register, tracks the number of stores in the current access stride, which triggers prefetching when it reaches a certain value.